The biography of USMNT World Cup soccer player Alejandro Bedoya who plays his club soccer for Philadelphia in MLS.

 Caps: 66 | Goals: 2

-Alejandro is a talented midfielder who followed Boston College teammate Charlie Davies’ career path and went from the NCAA to the Swedish Allsvenskan league.
-He has become a regular at club level, catching the attention of the United States coaching staff in 2010.
+Alejandro Bedoya is a talented midfielder who followed Boston College teammate Charlie Davies’ career path and went from the NCAA to the Swedish Allsvenskan league and eventually the USMNT.
+He has become a regular at club level, catching the attention of the USMNT coaching staff in 2010.